moliver28/research-handbook/content/job-families/finance/it-site-reliability-engineer.md

 ### Intermediate IT Site Reliability Engineer Requirements

-- 5+ years of experience in IT in a high growth Software as a service (SaaS) environment
+- 5+ years of experience in IT in a high growth Software as a service (SaaS) environment.
-- Knowledge of configuration management tools like Ansible, Chef, or Terraform
+- Knowledge of configuration management tools like Ansible, Chef, or Terraform.
-- Hands-on experience working in GCP and AWS environments
+- Hands-on experience working in GCP and AWS environments.
-- Experience working with CI/CD tools and Git
+- Experience working with CI/CD tools and Git.
-- Ability to use GitLab
+- Ability to use GitLab.

 ## Senior IT Site Reliability Engineer